Joint Continuous and Discrete Model Selection via Submodularity: Robust Optimization

 In this work, we showed that minimization problems in the form of \eqref{eq:cont_discrete_opt_problem} with functions satisfying Assumptions 1-3 can be solved efficiently.
 Suppose then, that the function $q:\mathcal{X}\times\mathcal{Y}$ is of the form:

 with $f:\mathcal{X}\times \mathcal{Y}\rightarrow\mathbb{R}$ concave in $\mathbf{x}$ for any fixed $\mathbf{y}$ and also convex and submodular on $\mathcal{Y}\subseteq \mathbb{R}^n_{\geq 0}$ in $\mathbf{y}$ for any fixed $\mathbf{x}$.
-If $\eta:\mathcal{Y}\rightarrow\mathcal{L}$ satisfies Assumption 3, $g:\mathcal{L}\rightarrow\mathbb{R}$ is monotone and submodular, and we assume the set of $\mathbf{y}\in\mathcal{Y}$ such that $\eta(\mathbf{y})\leq \mathbf{l}$ is a convex subset for any $\mathbf{l}\in\mathcal{L}$, then the robust optimization problem \eqref{eq:saddle_point_prob} becomes:
+If $\eta:\mathcal{Y}\rightarrow\mathcal{L}$ satisfies Assumption 3, $g:\mathcal{L}\rightarrow\mathbb{R}$ is monotone and submodular, and we assume the set of $\mathbf{y}\in\mathcal{Y}$ such that $\eta(\mathbf{y})\leqtwo \ell$ is a convex subset for any $\ell\in\mathcal{L}$, then the robust optimization problem \eqref{eq:saddle_point_prob} becomes:

 For a given $\mathbf{x}_0\in\mathbb{R}^n$, we view the selection of $\mathbf{y}\in \mathcal{Y}$ as a worst-case, or ``adversarial'' choice of parameters for the function $f$.
-The penalty on $\eta(\mathbf{y})$ then suggests that by simply considering some structured sets of adversarial parameters $\eta(\mathbf{y})$ while selecting the optimal $\mathbf{x}$, we gain some associated benefit.
-The submodularity of $g$ then implies that as we consider more potential variations in $\mathbf{y}$ (i.e., larger $\supp{\mathbf{y}}$) the ``gain'' we receive for considering more variations is smaller.
+The penalty on $\eta(\mathbf{y})$ suggests that the adversarial parameters are selected while considering some preferred structure, such as sparsity.
+Submodularity here, implies that this adversary pays diminishing prices as it increases the number of parameters it uses.

 In addition, $Q$ becomes:

 which is still the minimum of a family of concave functions, and therefore amenable to subgradient ascent methods as discussed above.
 A subgradient of $Q$ can easily be computed as: